Today is International Women’s Day. Here are some albums you should check out by people who are not dudes.

 Soviet Kitsch (2004)

-I think this is the best Regina Spektor album by some distance, because it sounds the most like her, and it’s full of songs like this one that are beautiful and beautifully quirky.
+I think this is the best Regina Spektor album by some distance.
+It sounds the most like her, and it’s full of songs like this one that are beautiful and beautifully quirky.

 I remember reading a Pitchfork review of Soviet Kitsch.
 I think it was the same day Antics, the second Interpol album, was reviewed.
 Antics was praised for being a near-facsimile of Turn on the Bright Lights, demonstrating no palpable creative forward movement short of a somewhat different sheen to the production.
 Regina was denigrated for having a personality and indulging her more whimsical impulses.